🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 GET YOUR FREE MARKETING PLAN

-Internal links are like the bedrock of on-page optimization and SEO: they help Google discover, crawl, and index pages on your website.
+Internal links are SEO 101: they help Google discover, crawl, and index pages on your website.

-Without smart internal linking, pages can sit dormant on your site, siloed from Google and void of organic traffic.
-Worse, a poor internal link structure can create a poor user experience, making it difficult for visitors to find pages they need, leading to exits.
+Without smart internal linking, pages sit dormant on your site, siloed from Google, and void of organic traffic.
+Worse, a poor internal link structure creates a poor user experience, making it difficult for visitors to find pages they need, leading to higher bounce rates.

 Let's go!